hashicorp/terraform-provider-azurerm/examples/vnet-hdinsight-secure/readme.md

 # Secure Virtual Network for HDInsight

-This template configures a secure "spoke" Azure Virtual Network for use with Azure HDInsight as described in the following blog posts:
+This template configures a secure "spoke" Azure Virtual Network (VNet) for use with Azure HDInsight as described in the following blog posts:
 * [How to enhance HDInsight security with service entpoints](https://azure.microsoft.com/en-us/blog/enhance-hdinsight-security-with-service-endpoints/)
 * [Secure incoming traffic to HDInsight clusters in a virtual network with private endpoint](https://azure.microsoft.com/en-us/blog/secure-incoming-traffic-to-hdinsight-clusters-in-a-vnet-with-private-endpoint/)